lectary/app-rn/README.md

 ## Videos on the webserver

 The app can download videos over the Internet from a dedicated server.
-The videos of a lesson are in in a standard zip-file (not PK-zip).
-The location of the zip-files are defined in  `Constants.js`.
 In the following example the zip-files (which hold the videos) are stored on a server `https://example.com/videos/LESSON__1.zip` and `https://example.com/videos/LESSON__2.zip`.
 An overview of all zip-files available is stored at `https://example.com/videos/overview.json`

 Thus, `Constants.js` must be defined as follows:
 ```